cmpsc-203-s22/code-of-conduct/conduct.md

 #### Unacceptable Conduct

-- Students should be mindful of assignment due dates and work on them accordingly.
+- Students should not forget to be mindful of assignment due dates and work on them accordingly.
-- Students should not ask for extensions without good reason.
+- Students should not request an extension unless they are facing a serious and extenuating circumstance.
-- Students should not contact the professor within 24 hours of a deadline for an extension.
+- Students should not forget to contact the professor as soon as possible when they have a situation where they need an extension.
-- Students should not ask for an extension without privately discussing it with the professor.

 ### Communication